Colonies

 December 10, 2023

-Crockett, W.W., Shaw, J.O., ** Simpson, C.**, and Kemps, C.P.
+Crockett, W.W., Shaw, J.O., Simpson, C., and Kemps, C.P.
 2023.
-Physical constraints during Snowball Earth drive the evolution of multicellularity. bioRXiv doi.org/10.1101/2023.12.07.570654 pdf Molecular and fossil evidence suggest that complex eukaryotic multicellularity evolved during the late Neoproterozoic era, coincident with Snowball Earth glaciations, where ice sheets covered most of...
+Physical constraints during Snowball Earth drive the evolution of multicellularity.
+Proc B 291: 20232767 doi.org/10.1098/rspb.2023.2767 pdf Molecular and fossil evidence suggest that complex eukaryotic multicellularity evolved during the late Neoproterozoic era, coincident with Snowball Earth glaciations, where ice sheets covered...

 Aggregate Trait Evolvability and Macroevolution in Two Sister Species of the Bryozoan Stylopoma